nullpomino/nullpomino/readme_en.txt

 	Clear chains to send your opponent garbage!
 	Only for use with "AVALANCHE" rule.

+AVALANCHE VS FEVER MARATHON (RC1)
+	Premade chains will drop down endlessly.
+Detonate them to neutralize your garbage handicap, then send your opponent garbage!
+	Only for use with "AVALANCHE" rule.

+AVALANCHE VS DIG RACE (RC1)
+	Dig down to the flashing gem as fast as you can.
+The first player to clear it wins!
+	Only for use with "AVALANCHE" rule.

 PHYSICIAN (RC1)
 	This is a puzzle mode where you clear gem blocks by lining up blocks of the same color, like throwing pills into a jar.
 	Clear more viruses at once to get more points.